learn-co-curriculum/aws-review-strings-lab/README.md

 ## Introduction

-For this lab, you've just been onboarded to the dev team working on Flatbook, the world's premier Flatiron School-based social network.
+For this lab, you've just been onboarded to the dev team working on Flatbook, the world's premier social network.
 At the moment, the view that our users see upon logging in is pretty generic.
 We'd like to improve the user experience by adding some custom greeting capabilities.

 ## Work Through Failing Tests in a JavaScript Test Suite

-To start off, let's run the test suite with the `learn test` command.
+To start off, let's install our dependencies with `npm i`.
+Once that's finished, run the test suite with the `npm test` command.
 Our code is currently failing all of the tests, but we expected that because we haven't done anything yet.
 Let's get to work!